vpakhuchyi/censor/docs/index.md

     FullName: "Viktor Pakhuchyi",
   }

-  // In this example we're using censor as a global package-level variable with default configuration. slog.Info("Request", "payload", censor.Format(r))
+  // In this example we're using Censor as a global package-level variable with default configuration. fmt.Println(censor.Format(r))
-  // Here is what we'll see in the log:
-  // Output: `2038/10/25 12:00:01 INFO Request payload={UserID: 123, Address: {City: Kharkiv, Country: UA, Street: [CENSORED], Zip: [CENSORED]}, Email: [CENSORED], FullName: [CENSORED]}`
+  // Output: {UserID: 123, Address: {City: Kharkiv, Country: UA, Street: [CENSORED], Zip: [CENSORED]}, Email: [CENSORED], FullName: [CENSORED]}
 }

 ```

 ### Strings formatting based on provided regexp patterns

-By default, *censor* operates without any exclude patterns.
+By default, *Censor* operates without any exclude patterns.
 However, you have the flexibility to enhance its
 functionality by incorporating exclude patterns through the `ExcludePatterns` configuration option.

 When exclude patterns are introduced, encapsulated formatters compares all string values against the specified patterns,